accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/notes-de-revision.md

 - Theme 16.
 Support services
 </blockquote>

-In the section ["Compliance rate with the standard"](../obligations.html#compliance-rate-with-the-standard) on the "Requirements" page, all references to the "average rate" have been removed and only the "overall rate" is referred to as the reference rate, in particular for drawing up the accessibility statement.
+In the section ["Compliance rate with the standard"](./methodo-test.html#compliance-rate-with-the-standard) on the "Testing Methodology" page, all references to the "average rate" have been removed and only the "overall rate" is referred to as the reference rate, in particular for drawing up the accessibility statement.

 #### Modification of the computer test environment